 We’ve come up with a useful itinerary suitable for anyone to help you plan out which sights and attractions you shouldn’t miss!

 Head back to Seoul city and see the magnificent palaces of Imperial Korea, before heading down to the Bukchon Hanok Village to try on an authentic hanbok—a perfect Instagram opportunity!
 Strolling down the ancient streets in the charming garments will take you back to a different era.

 Spend your fourth day in Korea exploring Seoul’s shopping scene.
-In Hongdae, you can see countless shops and boutiques where you can pick up some of your favourite Korean products.
+In Hongdae, you can see countless shops and boutiques where you can pick up some of your favorite Korean products.
 After lunch, explore the unique, novelty cafes in Itaewon.
 Then, maybe take a romantic detour and leave your own lock at Insadong.

 Block out at least a whole day to get your blood pumping on the world’s steepest wooden roller coaster, along with other thrilling attractions at Korea’s largest and most exciting theme park.
 Skip the lines when you book your ticket with KKday!
 A trip to Everland Theme Park makes for a perfect day for travelers of all ages.